Mr. Smith goes to Washington, or in this case, Mr. Whitehead goes to Santa Fe

 At the May 27 city commission meeting, T or C’s elected officials passed a resolution that finalized not only what the city will lobby for, but what many city employees will spend thousands of hours on trying to achieve and what local taxpayers will spend thousands of dollars on in that pursuit.

-Hutchinson, in her ICIP written contribution, presumed water and wastewater would be a priority.
+Hutchins, in her ICIP written contribution, presumed water and wastewater would be a priority.
 Her directions, she said, couldn’t be more specific because she lacked the detailed knowledge of city staff.
 So her next ICIP suggestion was to put in a “splash pool” at Ralph Edwards Park for the kids.
 She later learned that any project suggestion had to be “shovel ready.”

 But is that true?
-Another taxpayer’s suggestion–to build an industrial park–is also not shovel ready, and Mayor Rolf Hechler ordered it put on the ICIP list (which extends beyond the top five projects–there are about two dozen in the list extending out five years from 2027).
+Another taxpayer’s suggestion–to build an industrial park–is also not shovel ready, and Mayor Rolf Hechler ordered it put on the ICIP list (which extends beyond the top five projects–there are about two dozen on the list extending out five years from 2027).

 And is it the public’s responsibility to make the projects they want “shovel ready?”
 Of course not.

-Hutchinson asked the city commission to form a public advisory board whose mission is to suss out community needs and to get those projects into shovel-ready shape.
+Hutchins asked the city commission to form a public advisory board whose mission is to suss out community needs and to get those projects into shovel-ready shape.
 Helluva idea.
 I’m for it.
 It would be as important as the P&Z and Lodgers’ Tax boards.
 It would be a year-round commitment.

-Later in the meeting the city commission tipped their hat to Hutchinson.
+Later in the meeting the city commission tipped their hat to Hutchins.
 A splash pool would be included in the recreational facility they want built on the city’s golf course property, which project is among the top five.

 The following is a list of what the city commissioners passed in their resolution for lobbying efforts aimed at local legislators and the governor: